 - Being unable to do anything without feeling you need to share it online

 If you think your mental health is being affected by social media, below are three examples of the available support.

 Aye Mind is a leading UK mental health charity that campaigns for local and national improvements to mental health.
-It is founded on the premise that social media, and the media more broadly speaking, offer great potential with regards to improving the nation’s mental health.
+It is founded on the premise that social media and the media more broadly speaking, offer great potential with regard to improving the nation’s mental health.
 Aye Mind works closely with the NHS in order to address mental health challenges across society.

 If you feel affected by the content you have read, please see our get help page for support.

 A report on personal experiences of social media and strategies for building a positive relationship between social media use and body image.

 How can we stop social media undermining our mental health?